ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

   > A) This formula will be first explained in the less technical unoriented $SL(3)$ case.
 Resulting graph state spaces are then related to the Four-Color Theorem and Kronheimer-Mrowka homology for 3-[[orbifolds]].

   > B) A step in that construction requires building a topological theory (a lax TQFT) from an evaluation of closed objects, such as closed $n$-manifolds.
 We will explain the setup for topological theories, including in two dimensions, recovering the Deligne categories and their generalizations.
-In one dimension and adding defects, these topological theories are related to noncommutative power series, pseudocharacters, and, over the Boolean semiring, to regular languages and automata.
+In one dimension and adding defects, these topological theories are related to noncommutative power series, pseudocharacters, and, over the Boolean semiring, to [[regular languages]] and [[automata]].

   > C) Robert-Wagner $GL(N)$ foam evaluation and its application to constructing link homology theories will be explained as well.